Background

 - Department of Soil Science, Faculty of Forestry, University of Belgrade

-Prof. Dr Albert Reif (spoljna podrška):
+Prof. Albert Reif (external support):

 - Chair of Site Geography and Vegetation Science, University of Freiburg